Joseph01001/alx-system_engineering-devops/0x00-shell_basics/README.md

-all files contain a shell executable commands
+all files have scripts that are executable